mrp089/simvascular.github.io/README.md

 <h5> An example **header** </h5>

-instead of bolding the word "header" because the markdown styling with the \*\* to signify bolding was placed inside the `<h5>` element, and markdown styling does not render inside `html` elements.
+The word "header" is not bold because the markdown styling with the \*\* to signify bolding was placed inside the `<h5>` element, and markdown styling does not render inside `html` elements.

 To still be able to bold the word that you want inside an `html` element, you can use the `html` styling.
 In this case, instead of writing `<h5> An example **header**</h5>`, which will not render correctly, you can write `<h5> An example <b>header</b></h5>` where `<b>` is the element to bold words in `html`.